A Night at the Opera (film): Stateroom

 This scene was written primarily by legendary gag man Al Boasberg.
 Famously eccentric, Boasberg typed up the finished scene, then shredded the pages into thin pieces and tacked them to his ceiling.
 It took Irving Thalberg and the brothers hours to cut and paste the scene back together.

 Driftwood plans a rendezvous with Mrs. Claypool in his stateroom.
 Then he finds out how small it is (a third class cabin, about the size of a janitor's closet), and that he, his steamer trunk, and the bed barely fit in it.
 Driftwood discovers that Fiorello, Tomasso, and Ricardo have stowed away in his steamer trunk and discarded his clothes.
 Fiorello insists on eating ("We getta food or we don't go").
 Driftwood calls a steward ("I say, Stew") and orders dinner.

-Driftwood: And two medium-boiled eggs.

-Fiorello: (inside room): And two hard-boiled eggs.

-Driftwood: And two hard-boiled eggs.